-1) QoS flow selection & Steering mode selection: This component in the UE initiates the establishment of one or more multipath QUIC connections, after the establishment of the MA PDU Session and, for each uplink UDP flow, it selects a QoS flow (based on the QoS rules), a steering mode and a transport mode (based on the ATSSS rules).
+1) QoS flow selection & Steering mode selection: This component in the UE initiates the establishment of one or more multipath QUIC connections, after the establishment of the MA PDU Session and, for each uplink UDP flow for MPQUIC-UDP functionality), IP flow (for MPQUIC-IP functionality) and Ethernet flow (for MPQUIC-E functionality), it selects a QoS flow (based on the QoS rules), a steering mode and a transport mode (based on the ATSSS rules).
 This component in the UPF selects, for each downlink UDP flow, a QoS flow (based on the N4 rules), a steering mode and a transport mode (based on the N4 rules).
 The supported transport modes are defined below.

 In the UE, this component is only used in the uplink direction, while, in the UPF, this component is only used in the downlink direction.